catc24/monsoon/README.md

 <h1 style='font-size: 65px'; align="center">🌩️ Project Monsoon️</h1>

 <div align="center">
-  	<p align = "center">AtmosphericX is a web application that uses the National Weather Service API and other similar APIs to provide near real-time weather alerts and outlooks.
+  	<p align = "center">Monsoon️ is a web application that uses the National Weather Service API and other similar APIs to provide near real-time weather alerts and outlooks.
 The application can be used by storm chasers, emergency management, or the general public to stay informed about severe weather or special alerts.
 Please note that this application is still in development and may not be fully functional.
 Also please note that information provided by this application should not be used as the sole source of information for severe weather events.
 Always refer to the National Weather Service for the most accurate and up-to-date information or your NOAA Weather Radio.
 I do not claim responsibility for any damages that may occur as a result of using this application. </p>
   	<p align = "center">Documentation written by @k3yomi</p>
 </div>